jordimassaguerpla/gems-status/README.md

 Gems-status follows the composite command pattern in a way that there are two command classes:

-GemsCommand
+- GemsCommand
-GemsChecker
+- GemsChecker

-GemsCommand is the base class for the classes that represent a gem source, like ObsGems (openbuildservice gems), or LockFileGems (gems from a Gemfile.lock).
+GemsCommand is the base class for the classes that represent a gem source, i.e. LockFileGems (gems from a Gemfile.lock).
 GemsCommand has a method called execute that should store the results on an object variable called result.

 GemsChecker is the base class for the classes that run a check, like NotASecurityAlertChecker.
 GemsChecker has a method called check? that returns true or false depending on the result of the check, and a method called description, that contains the description in case the check returned false.